 - Microsoft SQL Server 2012

-Confluence 7.4.x (Enterprise Release) will be the last release to support the following databases:
+Confluence 7.4.x (Long Term Support release) will be the last release to support the following databases:

 - Microsoft SQL Server 2014